wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-nsg-quickstart.md

 <properties
-   pageTitle="Allow external access to a Linux VM | Azure" description="Learn how to open a port / create an endpoint that allows external access to your Linux VM using the resource manager deployment model and the Azure CLI" services="virtual-machines-linux" documentationCenter="" authors="iainfoulds"
+   pageTitle="Open ports to a Linux VM | Azure" description="Learn how to open a port / create an endpoint to your Linux VM using the Azure resource manager deployment model and the Azure CLI" services="virtual-machines-linux" documentationCenter="" authors="iainfoulds"